 According to Art.
-16 GDPR, they have a right of correction and / or completion to the person responsible, if the processed personal data concerning you are incorrect or incomplete.
-The person in charge must make the correction without delay.
+16 GDPR (if applicable), you have a right of correction and / or completion, if the processed personal data concerning you are incorrect or incomplete.
+The controller must make the correction without delay.

 Right to delete

-You may demand that the personal data concerning you be deleted immediately in accordance with Art.
-17 GDPR if one of the following reasons applies:
+You may request that the personal data concerning you be deleted immediately in accordance with Art.
+17 GDPR (if applicable) if one of the following reasons applies: